JeffersonLab/clara-docs/docs/clas/data-processing.md

 set outputDir
     The output directory where processed files will be saved.

+set outputFilePrefix
+    A single word (no spaces, preferably ending with _) as an output/processed file name prefix.

 set threads
     The maximum number of processing threads to be used per node.